fisodd/www-fisodd-com/content/code/neat-and-tidy.rst

 Why Be "Tidy"?
 ##############

-.. sidebar:: Tidy War
+.. sidebar:: Tidy Arguments

-   Before we dive right in, I should note that, like just about every niche of Computer Science, there is a brewing religious war about which tools and methods are best.
+   Before we dive right in, I should note that, like just about every niche of Computer Science, there is an ongoing argument in Data Science, and even with the R community, about which tools and methods are best.
-   I've lived through
-   `a bunch of these </post/right-place>`__ |--|
+   I've lived through `a bunch of these </post/right-place>`__ |--|
-   enough so that I have learned to listen to all sides, especially after I may have made up my own mind.
+   enough so that I have learned to listen to all sides, especially *after* I may have made up my own mind.
    In the world of `R`, the Tidyverse is definitely generating `some <https://github.com/matloff/TidyverseSkeptic>`__ `reactions <https://blog.ephorie.de/why-i-dont-use-the-tidyverse>`__